nicklaus07/Flow-Intermediate/README.md

 ## Flow-Intermediate - KlausToken

-This repository is the final project of Flow blockchain intermediate course which is a custom Fungible Token contract and related transactions and scripts.
+This repository is the final challenge of Flow blockchain intermediate course which is a custom Fungible Token contract and related transactions and scripts.

 ## Requirements